A ballad of accounting and technology

 A currency reflects the net social returns of all value-creating activities for all entities (profit, non-profit, households) that choose to account on it.
 The cost of a currency regime is the cost of protecting these value-creating activities, plus the rents the protectors extract.

-“Returns” is the typical black box of economic effort.
-Inputs: efforts, ideas, investment, resources, are committed and, inside the black box, transformed into returns, after delay.
+“Returns” is the output of the black box of economic effort.
+Inputs: efforts, ideas, investment, resources, are committed and, inside the black box, transformed into returns, positive or negative, after a delay.

 In an entrepreneurial setting, when the key dimensions of this black box transformation are still unknown: probability, delay, amount, we observe an overshoot of expectations (the hype cycle) as the promise of a new idea reverberates through the gossip network we call humankind.